Become an Entertainment Lawyer: Education and Career Roadmap

 Step 2: Take the Law School Admission Test

 - Study carefully for the LSAT.
 Test takers should at least become familiar with the test's format, instructions and general types of questions.
-It is also a good idea to take practice tests under time constraints, to get used to completing all sections - including the written section - on time.
+It is also a good idea to take practice tests under time constraints, to get used to completing all sections on time.
 The test administrator, the Law School Admission Council, offers free sample tests and questions.
 For more extensive preparation, students can enroll in a private course or purchase study guides.

 Earning a J.D. is normally a full-time endeavor over three years.
 The first year is devoted to required courses that cover essential areas, such as civil procedure, torts, property and contracts.
 Second- and third-year law students take more electives and begin specializing.
 Future entertainment lawyers should take courses on such topics as the first amendment, intellectual property, copyright law, negotiations and income tax, plus any industry-specific electives that match their interests, such as music law or film and television law.
 Several law schools offer certificates in entertainment law that can be earned mostly by completing a set number of relevant courses.
 For practical experience beyond the classroom, students can participate in school-sponsored legal clinics and moot court competitions, work at an entertainment-themed law review and seek out relevant summer internships.